Listen to this article

 - Graduate Loans: Payments are 10% of discretionary income.

-- Forgiveness Timeline: After 20–25 years of consistent payments.
+- Forgiveness Timeline: After 20–25 years of consistent payments, depending on whether the loans are for undergraduate or graduate study.

 2. Pay As You Earn (PAYE)

-PAYE is tailored for borrowers who are newer to the student loan landscape:
+PAYE is tailored for borrowers who are newer to the student loan landscape and meet specific eligibility requirements.

 - Payment Cap: 10% of discretionary income.